-However, the University of Texas Health Sciences Center at San Antonio found that consuming zero and diet drinks increases the likelihood of weight gain by 47 percent.
+However, the University of Texas Health Sciences Center at San Antonio found that consuming zero-sugar and diet soda increases the likelihood of weight gain by 47 percent.

-This would also explain why overall obesity has steadily worsened since many synthetic sweeteners were approved.
+This would also explain why obesity has steadily worsened since many synthetic sweeteners were approved.

 But artificial sweeteners don’t just increase the risk of obesity.
 The Women’s Health Initiative followed 59,614 women over 8.7 years.

-Thereby, it found that participants who drank two or more zero sugar beverages per day had a 30 percent higher risk of cardiovascular events (ACC 20144).
+Participants who drank two or more zero-sugar beverages daily had a 30 percent higher risk of cardiovascular events (ACC 20144).

 Additionally, the Atherosclerosis Risk in Communities Study (ARIC) showed that metabolic syndrome was 34 percent more common among sweetener consumers (Lutsey et al. 20085).

 On top of that, a recent study suggests that acesulfame K can upset healthy gut flora and cause obesity and inflammation (Bian et al. 20176).